Anonymous-GeeSolver/GeeSolver-CAPTCHA/readme.md

 Text captchas have good user-friendliness, so many companies (e.g., Google, Microsoft) still use them on user login pages.
 After entering incorrect passwords multiple times, the user will be required to submit the results of text-based captchas.
 Detailed use cases are available on https://github.com/Anonymous-GeeSolver/GeeSolver-CAPTCHA/tree/main/Cases (collected on Oct.
 2022).

-The list of 50 most popular websites ranked by Alexa.com (including the corresponding captcha system) are available on https://github.com/Anonymous-GeeSolver/GeeSolver-CAPTCHA/tree/main/AlexaList.
+The  complete list of the top-50 websites ranked by Alexa.com (including the corresponding captcha system) are available on https://github.com/Anonymous-GeeSolver/GeeSolver-CAPTCHA/tree/main/AlexaList.

 ## Dependency